 - Bonus points offers.
 You can boost your reward points balance by getting a gold credit card that offers bonus points to new customers.
 Look at both the points offered and the requirements to get them to find a good gold card option for you.

 - Frequent flyer/rewards points earnings rate.
 Reward programs vary between gold credit card options and there are also different point rates depending on the type of card, with American Express cards usually earning the highest amount of points per $1.
-Some cards, such as the CommBank Awards Gold, have both an AMEX and a MasterCard or Visa to offer flexibility with different point earning rates.
+Some cards have both an AMEX and a Mastercard to offer flexibility with different point earning rates.

 Travel benefits and insurance

 - Gold credit card insurance.
 The insurance offered on gold credit cards varies, and could include international travel insurance, flight inconvenience insurance, purchase protection cover, extended warranties and refund protection.
 Although most gold credit cards include international travel insurance, make sure you check for particular types of coverage in the card’s features, and read the specific details if it is an extra you want to use.